Nicole-How/Nicole-How.github.io/README.md

-# 🟦 Design Portfolio — Look At The Fancy Pixels!
+# 🟦 Design Portfolio — Look At The Pretty Pixels!